joshbuddy/spoiler-alert/README.md

 ## Demo

-Take a look at ... to see this in action!
+Take a look at [this](http://htmlpreview.github.com/?https://github.com/joshbuddy/spoiler-alert/blob/master/test.html) to see it in action!